ietf-wg-cellar/flac-specification/flac.md

 - **Frame**: A frame header, one or more subframes, and a frame footer.
 It encodes the contents of a corresponding block.

 - **Subframe**: An encoded subblock.
 All subframes within a frame code for the same number of samples.
-When interchannel decorrelation is used, a subframe can correspond to either the (per-sample) average of two subblocks or the (per-sample) difference between two subblocks, instead of to a subblock directly, see [section interchannel decorrelation](#interchannel-decorrelation).
+When interchannel decorrelation is used, a subframe can correspond to either the (per-sample) average of two subblocks or the (per-sample) difference between two subblocks, instead of to a subblock directly, see (#interchannel-decorrelation).

 - **Interchannel samples**: A sample count that applies to all channels.
 For example, one second of 44.1 kHz audio has 44100 interchannel samples, meaning each channel has that number of samples.

 - **Block size**: The number of interchannel samples contained in a block or coded in a frame.

 - **Bit depth** or **bits per sample**: the number of bits used to contain each sample.
-This MUST be the same for all subblocks in a block but MAY be different for different subframes in a frame because of [interchannel decorrelation](#interchannel-decorrelation).
+This MUST be the same for all subblocks in a block but MAY be different for different subframes in a frame because of interchannel decorrelation.
+(See (#interchannel-decorrelation) for details on interchannel decorrelation)

 - **Predictor**: a model used to predict samples in an audio signal based on past samples.
 FLAC uses such predictors to remove redundancy in a signal in order to be able to compress it.